bhutadarashmi/Data-Analyst-Portfolio/README.md

 ### SQL
 I am a proficient SQL developer with experience in a variety of data analysis tasks, including:
-*	**<u>ABC</u>****Data extraction:** I have extracted data from a variety of sources, including relational databases, spreadsheets, and text files.
+*	**Data extraction:** I have extracted data from a variety of sources, including relational databases, spreadsheets, and text files.
 I am familiar with the most common SQL commands for extracting data, such as SELECT, WHERE, and JOIN.
 *	**Data cleaning:** I have cleaned and prepared data for analysis, removing errors and inconsistencies.
 I am familiar with the most common SQL functions for cleaning data, such as TRIM, REPLACE, and ISNULL.
 *	**Data analysis:** I have used SQL to perform a variety of data analysis tasks, such as summarizing data, identifying trends, and making predictions.
 I am familiar with the most common SQL aggregate functions, such as COUNT, SUM, and AVG.
 I can also use SQL to create pivot tables and charts to visualize data.
 *	**Data visualization:** I have used SQL to create data visualizations, such as charts and graphs, to communicate the results of my analysis.
 I am familiar with the most common SQL functions for creating visualizations, such as GRAPH and BAR.